Bats wins regulatory support to buy Chi-X Europe

-LONDON U.S. exchange Bats Global Markets has won the provisional backing of Britain's Competition Commission to complete its $300m takeover of rival Chi-X Europe and create the region's largest alternative trading firm.
+LONDON U.S. exchange Bats Global Markets has won the provisional backing of Britain's Competition Commission to complete its $300 million (190 million pounds) takeover of rival Chi-X Europe and create the region's largest alternative trading firm.

 The Commission, which has been studying the merger since June, said on Thursday it had provisionally cleared the deal, adding clients would be able to ensure the merged entity does not try to hike fees by taking their business elsewhere.